CrowdStrike/aws-ssm-distributor/official-package/migrate.md

 Migrating to the consolidated package is a simple process.
 For the vast majority of customers if you are using our recommended deployment method of State Manager and are targeting the `Default at runtime` version of the automation document you are already migrated.

-- **No Breaking Changes** - The new consolidated package and automation document are backwards compatable for existing deployments.
+- **No Breaking Changes** - The new consolidated package and automation document are backwards compatable for existing deployments using our automation document.

 ## Benefits